 - Having gestational diabetes in a previous pregnancy

 Tests for gestational diabetes are usually done around 24 to 28 weeks of pregnancy, according to the NIH.
 Some women may be tested earlier in pregnancy if they are at increased risk for gestational diabetes.

-Women first undergo a glucose screening test, in which they drink a sugar solution, and their blood sugar level is tested one hour later.
-If a woman's blood sugar level is higher than normal, they will need to undergo a second test, called a glucose tolerance test, according to the NIH.
+Women may first undergo a glucose screening test, in which they drink a sugar solution, and their blood sugar level is tested one hour later.
+If a woman's blood sugar level is higher than normal, they may need to undergo a second test, called a glucose tolerance test, according to the NIH.